-Click HERE for a packet of information for potential candidates, which includes information and forms that may be helpful for those interested in running for office.
-Please see the additional resources at the bottom of this page.
+A packet of information for potential candidates is available below, which includes information and forms that may be helpful for those interested in running for office.
+Please see the additional resources at the bottom of this page as well.

 - Application for a Place on the Ballot